 - c) Who it is best for: Consumers who would benefit from a lower interest rate, and who can stick with the program for five years.
-DMPs are best suited for individuals who are facing a less-severe financial hardship than a typical debt settlement customer (see No. 5). - 5) Debt settlement providers, also known as credit advocates, work on consumers' behalf to lower principal balances due on existing debts.
+DMPs are best suited for individuals who are facing a less-severe financial hardship than a typical debt negotiation customer (see No. 5). - 5) Debt negotiators, also known as consumer credit advocates, work on consumers' behalf to lower principal balances due on existing debts.
 Final agreements often obtain savings of 50 percent of the total debt (before fees).
 The firm does not make monthly payments to creditors, but rather negotiates directly with the consumer's creditors while the consumer accumulates funds for the settlement through a monthly program payment.
-Debt settlement firms charge consumers a fee for their services, typically a percentage of the debt enrolled or a percentage of the debt reduced.
+Debt negotiators charge consumers a fee for their services, typically a percentage of the debt enrolled or a percentage of the debt reduced.
 These fees should be charged only after the firm has successfully negotiated the debt.

-Designed for those in very serious debt hardship, debt settlement offers an alternative to debt management (credit counseling), debt consolidation and bankruptcy.
-Debt settlement programs help qualified clients who stay with the program fully resolve their debts, typically in two to four years.
-Debt settlement sometimes is called "debt resolution" or "debt negotiation."
+Designed for those in very serious debt hardship, debt negotiation offers an alternative to debt management (credit counseling), debt consolidation and bankruptcy.
+Debt negotiation helps qualified clients who stay with the program fully resolve their debts, typically in two to four years.
+Debt negotiation sometimes is called "debt resolution" or "debt settlement."

-a) Pros: Along with the potential of reducing total principal owed by 50 percent, debt settlement programs provide one monthly payment.
-This program payment is used to accumulate funds for the settlements, and is typically significantly less than minimum payments on your credit cards or the monthly payment into a DMP; consumers who stay with a debt settlement program typically can resolve all debt within two to four years, vs. five years for credit counseling.
-The rules enacted by the Federal Trade Commission in 2010 mandate that debt settlement companies can only charge fees associated with debts after they have resolved the debt for the client.

-Programs typically provide better repayment terms than do Chapter 13 bankruptcy filings, and do not leave a permanent bankruptcy judgment on one's record; no conflict of interest exists with creditors, because the debt settlement provider receives no payments from credit card companies.

-b) Cons: Debt settlement can leave a significant mark on a credit report; because consumers do not make payments to creditors while they are accumulating settlement funds, creditors or collectors are likely to pressure consumers during the settlement period (consumers should expect help with managing creditor calls from a debt settlement company with which they work); fees and interest will accumulate during the settlement period, and should be taken into account when calculating savings; creditors can take legal action against consumers for unpaid accounts during the program period.
+- a) Pros: Along with the potential of reducing total principal owed by 50 percent, debt negotiation programs provide one monthly payment.
+This program payment accumulates funds for the settlements.
+The payment is typically significantly less than minimum payments on your credit cards or the monthly payment into a DMP; consumers who stay with a debt negotiation program typically can resolve all debt within two to four years, vs. five years for credit counseling.
+The rules enacted by the Federal Trade Commission in 2010 mandate that debt negotiation companies can only charge fees associated with debts after they have resolved the debt for the client. - Programs typically provide better repayment terms than do Chapter 13 bankruptcy filings, and do not leave a permanent bankruptcy judgment on one's record; no conflict of interest exists with creditors, because the debt negotiation provider receives no payments from credit card companies. - b) Cons: Debt negotiation can leave a significant mark on a credit report; because consumers do not make payments to creditors while they are accumulating settlement funds, creditors or collectors are likely to pressure consumers during the negotiation period (consumers should expect help with managing creditor calls from a debt negotiation company with which they work); fees and interest will accumulate during the negotiation period, and should be taken into account when calculating savings; creditors can take legal action against consumers for unpaid accounts during the program period.